spookterfr/Phoenix-UNIFY/README.md

 **2.** Because it would be MUCH more convenient to have all of these essential apps in one, as opposed to scattered around and probably unused.

-**3.** Students should be able to access all apps without the inconvience of one not working
+**3.** Students should be able to access all apps without the inconvenience of one not working